Apparently Hugo Gernsback knew this day would come. (Well, maybe not this day.)

 - I will admit that when I think of exercise, I definitely don’t think of Consumer Reports.
 (Maybe that’s just me.)
 Yet here is their, “How to Exercise at Home During the Coronavirus.”

 Should you cut your hair?
-Wired has interviewed some hairdressers who advise against it, but say, “So you really want to cut your own hair.
+Wired (UK) has interviewed some hairdressers who advise against it, but say, “So you really want to cut your own hair.
 Well, here’s how.”

 If you’re feeling less than satisfied by that, Elle says, “If You’re Going To Cut Your Hair At Home, Read This First.”